-The anti-microphony-circuit begins with a pick-up probe, coupled to the transmitter output circuit, which feeds a silicon crystal rectifier.
+The anti-microphony-circuit begins with a pick-up loop, coupled to the transmitter output circuit, which feeds a silicon crystal rectifier.
 The rectified output contains all amplitude-modulated components of the carrier.
-This a.c. information is amplified in two successive stages and injected on the screen grid voltage of the r.f. amplifier V_2 in such a polarity that the initial amplitude modulation is counteracted and thus decreased by about 25 to 35 decibls.
-The output tube V_4 of the anti-microphony-circuit is connected as a d.c. and a.c.
+This a.m. information is amplified in two successive stages and injected on the screen grid voltage of the r.f. amplifier V_2 in such a polarity that the initial amplitude modulation is counteracted and thus decreased by about 25 to 35 decibels.
+The output tube V_4 of the antimicrophony circuit is connected as a d.c. and a.c.